osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Types.md

 ## `Get Type Access Rights`

-Gets the AccessRights associated with the specified type for the requesting identity.
+Gets the Access Rights associated with the specified type for the requesting identity.
 For more information on Access Rights, see [Access Control](xref:accessControl#commonaccessrightsenum).

 **Request**